rubenwardy/minetest_modding_book/chapters/folders.md

 As you can see, each modname is on its own line.

 Mod names with a question mark following them are optional dependencies.
-If an optional mod is installed, it is loaded before the current mod.
+If an optional dependency is installed, it is loaded before the mod.
-However, if the mod is not installed, the current one still loads.
+However, if the dependency is not installed, the mod still loads.
-This is in contrast to normal dependencies, which will cause the current mod not to work if the mod is not installed.
+This is in contrast to normal dependencies, which will cause the current mod not to work if the dependency is not installed.

 ## Mod Packs